 A weed-free in-row strip is often maintained to facilitate tree growth, fertilization efficiency and harvesting operations.
 For very young orchards a 6-foot in-row strip is sufficient, whereas with older bearing orchards a 10- to 12-foot in-row strip is preferable.
 For bearing orchards it is advisable to maintain grass or other cover crops between the rows.
 Keep grass closely mowed during late summer and fall to facilitate harvesting operations.
 This will facilitate harvesting the nuts on the ground.
 For a small number of trees, nuts can be picked up manually.
 For larger orchards, vacuuming the fallen nuts with specialized equipment is preferable.

 Mechanical (disking) and/or chemical (herbicide) applications can be used to remove weeds from the orchard.
 Disking is sometimes practiced on land with orchards that are not sloped.
-If grass is to be maintained in the orchard, an application of glyphosate (Roundup® or generic equivalent) at 6 oz per acre will stunt the grasses sufficiently so that frequent mowing is not required.
+If grass is to be maintained in the orchard, an application of glyphosate (RoundUp® or generic equivalent) at 6 oz per acre will stunt the grasses sufficiently so that frequent mowing is not required.

-In pecan orchards containing trees that are just a few years old or those planted at a low density, there is an opportunity to intercrop with small grains (rye or oats) or some other crop, since only a small fraction of the sunlight is intercepted by the tree.
+In pecan orchards containing trees that are just a few years old or those planted at a low density, there is an opportunity to intercrop with small grains (rye or oats) or some other crop, because only a small fraction of the sunlight is intercepted by the tree.
 Young pecan trees are sometimes intercropped with corn, beans, and other vegetables.
 In the southeastern United States, peach trees have sometimes been intercropped in pecan orchards.
 Alternatively, or in combination with a small grain, legumes such as crimson clover or vetch can be planted during the early winter to increase the nitrogen status in the soil and for cattle grazing.
 Prevent cattle damage to very young trees.
 Most of the damage will be in the form of tree rubbing (bark damage) and limb damage.
 Growers are advised not to graze cattle in bearing orchards due to possible contamination of nuts on the ground.

 Another choice for spacing is to initially plant trees at a relatively close spacing and to thin trees as they become crowded.
 Initial spacing may vary from 30 to 40 feet with the most common being 40 feet.
 After trees become crowded, they can be thinned on a diagonal with the new spacing changed from 40 to 56 feet between trees.
-This is difficult for some growers since it entails removing alternate trees in each row and in each adjacent row.
+This is difficult for some growers because it entails removing alternate trees in each row and in each adjacent row.
 It may also entail renovating some portion of the established irrigation system.
 One may delay alternate tree removal by a few years if alternate trees are pruned; however, one must realize that these alternately pruned trees will sustain a reduction in yield commensurate with the amount of pruning.

 Pecan trees require a large hole for proper transplanting.
 Holes 2 feet in diameter and 2 ½ feet deep are satisfactory.
 The best way to dig holes of this size is by using a PTO-driven auger.
 Plant trees at the depth to which they were planted in the nursery.
 The taproot should extend vertically down to the center of the hole.
-If container-grown trees are purchased from the nursery (not recommended), it is likely that the taproot will circle the inside bottom of the container.
+If container-grown trees are purchased from the nursery, it is likely that the taproot will circle the inside bottom of the container.
 Use your own judgment when deciding whether to cut or to retain and straighten the taproot at planting.
 Remove broken roots and all potentially decaying organic matter from the planting hole.
 Tamp the soil around the tree thoroughly.
 Add 10 gallons of water to the planting hole.
 Creating a shallow basin around the tree aids in the retention of water.
 Water at least once every week unless rainfall is sufficient until the irrigation system is established.
-Remove 1/3 to ½ of the plant top after planting (however, do not cut the tree shorter than 4 to 5 feet tall) to maintain a proper shoot-to-root ratio.
+Remove ⅓ to ½ of the plant top after planting (however, do not cut the tree shorter than 4 to 5 feet tall) to maintain a proper shoot-to-root ratio.
 A tall tree facilitates herbicide application.
 Whitewash (diluted white latex paint) can prevent sun scalding and bark splitting of young trees.